jimmy-dsi/apollo-spc/COMPILING-Linux.md

 src/zig-build.sh
 ```

-Please be aware that without the **play** app, there are a few differences in how you will launch it (more details in the section on running in README.md), as well as some possible visual glitching upon starting and exiting the app.
+Please be aware that without the **play** app, there will be a few differences regarding the launch command (more details in the section on running in README.md), and you may experience some visual glitching upon starting and exiting the app.

-Apart from these, the app should function pretty much the same.
+Apart from these minor differences, the app should function pretty much the same.